Subnet selection

 • If WARM_IP_TARGET is specified WARM_ENI_TARGET is not used.

-• If MAX_ENI < instances max ENI count, it works as an override for instance setting, otherwise instance setting is used.
+• If MAX_ENI < instances max ENI count, it works as an override for instance setting.
+Otherwise, instance setting is used.

 • All the pods that have hostNetwork:true don't get secondary IP and host IP is used for communication (as an example AWS CNI and kube-proxy) PS.
-They are still counted as PODs and are capped by podCount constraint on node.
+They are still counted as PODs and are capped by the podCount constraint on the node.

 Here is a detailed description of how WARM_ENI_TARGET, WARM_IP_TARGET, and MINIMUM_IP_TARGET work.